 Where to Stay in Avignon

-When you book your accommodation in Avignon, make sure to stay in its historic center.
-This enables you to not only be centrally located, but it also provides an ideal location for walking around the city and exploring its winding, medieval streets.
+When you book your accommodation in Avignon, stay in its historic center, enabling you to be centrally located.
+It also provides an ideal location for walking around the city and exploring its winding, medieval streets.

-We stayed in a one-room Airbnb on Rue Banasterie, which was right next to a little square with a few restaurants and a bakery where we ate breakfast every morning.
+We stayed in a one-room Airbnb on Rue Banasterie, next to a little square with a few restaurants and a bakery where we ate breakfast every morning.
 Click here to find your next Airbnb.

 Aix-en-Provence is home to a university, so it has the vibe of a bustling college town.
-The city is quite a bit larger than Avignon but is still extremely walkable.
+The city is quite larger than Avignon but is still extremely walkable.

 Getting there: Aix-en-Provence has two train stations: Aix TGV, which serves the high-speed trains and is slightly farther away, and the local Aix Centre station, which is closer to the city center.

-If coming from Avignon, take the train from Avignon Centre to Aix TGV, and then catch a bus straight into the city center.
+If coming from Avignon, take the train from Avignon Centre to Aix TGV and catch a bus straight into the city center.
 You can buy your bus ticket directly from the driver, and the ride is about 30 minutes, with wifi available onboard.

 Things to Do in Aix

 Aix has beautiful fountains located in every nook and cranny of the city.
-The biggest fountain is located at the end of the Cours Mirabeau, which is the main boulevard in Aix.
+At the end of the Cours Mirabeau, the main boulevard in Aix, you’ll find the biggest fountain in the city.
 Go on a self-guided fountain tour with maps from the Tourism Office.

 A visit to Aix is not complete without visiting one of its many markets.
-If you are in town on a Tuesday or Thursday, browse the clothes market located along the Cours Mirabeau, and then wander the streets to browse the flower and food markets as well.
+If you are in town on a Tuesday or Thursday, browse the clothes market located along the Cours Mirabeau and wander the streets to browse the flower and food markets.